-This accessibility statement applies to all pages available on the domain www.nbt.nhs.uk.
+This accessibility statement applies to the NHS website for North Bristol NHS Trust, www.nbt.nhs.uk.

 This website is run by North Bristol NHS Trust.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: